 After winning the English Schools’ tournament, Kelly chose to pursue a career in the army, serving for almost ten years.
 She only decided to return to the track after watching athletes on television against whom she had competed in her schooldays.

 A year later Kelly won a 1500m AAA race, followed by her first sub-two minute win in Oslo and then victory in the Commonwealth Games.
-Her career nearly came to a premature end at the World Championships when she limped off with a serious achilles injury - but she fought her way back to form in Sydney, recovered from illness in time to win in Manchester and then earned the nation’s admiration with her remarkable achievement in 2004 in Athens.
+Her career nearly came to a premature end at the World Championships when she limped off with a serious achilles injury.
+On the brink of quitting the sport she nonetheless fought her way back to form for Sydney Olympics.
+She recovered from illness in time to win at the Manchester Commonwealth Games and then earned the nation’s admiration with her remarkable achievement in 2004 in Athens (which also saw her names BBC Sports Personality of the Year.)

-Kelly Holmes was awarded an MBE for services to the British Army, after serving as a physical training instructor.
-Now Dame Kelly, she is Vice President of the Women's Sports Foundation, was an Ambassador for London 2012 and patron of several charities.
-She founded a multi-million pound programme for British women athletes, chairs her own charitable trust, is President of Commonwealth Games England, and even opened her own cafe in her home town in Kent.
-She is also author of a clutch of books, including Black, White & Gold and Just Go For It - 6 steps for success.
+Awarded an MBE for her services as a British Army physical training instructor, Kelly has founded the Dame Kelly Holmes Trust to support both retired athletes and disadvantaged young people.
+She was an Ambassador for London 2012 and patron of several charities.
+She founded a multi-million pound programme for British women athletes, and even opened her own cafe in her home town in Kent.
+She is also author of a clutch of books, including Black, White & Gold and Just Go For It!: 6 simple steps to achieve success, and Running Life: Mindset, fitness & nutrition for positive wellbeing.

 Dame Kelly Holmes interview